Testing Android Apps

 Android 9.x and higher

-- Android Oreo removed allow unknown sources from settings, for more info please see refer to the blog post Making it safer to get apps on Android O
+- Android Oreo removed allow unknown sources from settings, for more info see refer to the blog post Making it safer to get apps on Android O

 Android 8.x and higher